 The biennial review helps LJIC determine whether this Policy is effective or must be modified.
-LJIC maintains a copy of the biennial review, which is kept (along with any related documents) for three years after the fiscal year in which the report was created.
-The biennial review is only given to the United States Department of Education if requested.
+LJIC maintains a copy of the biennial review, which is kept (along with any related documents) The biennial review is only given to the United States Department of Education if requested.